Understanding Persistent Postural-Perceptual Dizziness (PPPD): Symptoms, Causes, and Treatment

 Treatment for PPPD focuses on managing symptoms and addressing any underlying conditions.
 Common treatment options include:

-• Vestibular Rehabilitation Therapy (VRT): A specialized form of physical therapy that uses exercises to help improve balance and reduce dizziness.
+Vestibular Rehabilitation Therapy (VRT): A specialized form of physiotherapy that uses exercises to help improve balance and reduce dizziness.

-If you suspect you may have PPPD or are experiencing chronic dizziness and imbalance, it's important to seek professional medical advice for an accurate diagnosis and personalized treatment plan.
-At Thrive Physio, our experienced healthcare professionals are here to support you on your journey to better health and well-being.
+If you suspect you may have PPPD or are experiencing chronic dizziness and imbalance, it is important to seek professional medical advice for an accurate diagnosis and personalized treatment plan.
+At Thrive Physio, our experienced vestibular physiotherapist is here to support you on your journey to better health and well-being.
 Contact us at 02 4365 0227 for more information or to schedule an appointment.